molson194/Duke-Tenting-Google-Sheets/README.md

 # Duke-Tenting-Google-Sheets
-Automatically schedules tenting shifts based on availability for UNC and other games
+Automatically schedules tenting shifts based on availability for UNC and other games.
+Check out the crazy tenting rules at http://www.kvillenation.com/

 ## Set Up
 1. Go to https://www.google.com/script/start/ and create a new script.
 Replace the Code.gs with TentingExtension.js and add Prompt.html to the project files.